makinacorpus/makina-states/README.rst

 Running project states
 ------------------------------
 - At makina corpus where the states tree resides in a salt branch of our projects, we can use this script to deploy a project from salt to the project itself.
-- For this, pior to execute the script, you can tell which project url, name, and branch to use.
+- For this, prior to execute the script, you can tell which project url, name, and branch to use.
 - You can optionnaly tell which setup sls state and which top sms state to bootstrap.
 - See also https://github.com/makinacorpus/salt-project
 - You can safely use the script multiple times to install projects (even long first after installation)